Wasserstein projection estimators for circular distributions: Numerical results

-Figures~\ref{fig_skew} and \ref{fig_skew2} plot the ratio of the mean squared errors of the $L^1$ Wasserstein projection estimators to that of the maximum likelihood estimator with respect to $n$ and $\lambda$, respectively.
+Specifically, the ratios are plotted against the sample size $n$ in Figure~\ref{fig_skew}, and against the skewness parameter $\lambda$ in Figure~\ref{fig_skew2}.
 Note that the mean squared errors do not depend on $\mu$ due to shift invariance.
 The mean squared error of the Wasserstein projection estimators is at most three times that of the maximum likelihood estimator.